 - A comprehensive Healthy Housing field of practice exists at the intersection of housing and health.

 - The Healthy Housing story is told in a compelling way to promote action across all sectors.

 - Investments in Healthy Housing are aligned to maximize funding.

 - A targeted Healthy Housing policy agenda is effective in promoting system-level change.

-Each Spring, the Funders’ Forum holds its annual in-person meeting.
-It also runs a bi-monthly webinar series and holds occasional events to coincide with national philanthropic meetings.
-To learn more about the Funders’ Forum, please contact NCHH’s Marketing & Development Officer, Phillip Dodge at 443-539-4168.
+Each spring, the Funders’ Forum holds its annual in-person meeting.
+It also runs a bimonthly webinar series and holds occasional events to coincide with national philanthropic meetings.
+To learn more about the Funders’ Forum, please contact Phillip Dodge, NCHH’s Marketing and Development Officer, at 443.539.4168.